 The open group “Showcase Inc. Runners” provides an opportunity for employees from all different departments and leadership levels to connect on a personal level and share their passion for running.
 In this group users share, for example, upcoming running events in the area, photos from group events, and give each other tips in their group chat.

 Mandatory groups are a special type of open group, which is why they are also called mandatory open groups.
 These groups have a core of mandatory users who cannot freely unsubscribe from the group.
 For all other users, this group functions like a normal open group.
 This can be useful for companies that want to promote inter-departmental transparency.
 When using mandatory groups, it is important to remember not to share confidential information, as it is visible to a larger audience.
-This group type must be managed via CSV import.
+This group type must be managed via CSV import or User API.

 The mandatory open group ‘Marketing’ is mandatory for all Marketing employees.
 Showcase, Inc., however, wants department activities to be transparent and for the Marketing group to be available to all interested employees.
 Employees in, for example, the Finance department can subscribe and unsubscribe from this group freely.